czim/laravel-cms-models/documentation/ModelConfiguration/Form.md

 - `permissions` (string or array of strings)
     The permission(s) required to be able to use this field.
     If more than one, users must have all permissions in order to use the field.
+    Note that any *custom* permissions added here will not automatically be known by the CMS (or ACL module).
+For that, they must be added to the CMS configuration.
+For more information, check the documentation for your chosen [ACL module](https://github.com/czim/laravel-cms-acl-module).

 - `options` (array, associative)
     Options pertaining to either or both of the strategies used.